vaibhavnoreply/kubernetes-best-practices/namespace/README.md

 Labels are key-value pairs used to describe an application.
 A common set of labels allows tools to work interoperably.
 So whenever creating namespace we must include labels into it.
 Kubernetes recommends using a set of standard labels to describe an application.
 These can be helpful in documenting and organizing your application.

-Read [this](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/) guide to understand Recommended labels and also check [Well-Known labels](https://kubernetes.io/docs/reference/labels-annotations-taints/).
+For more understanding read [recommended guides](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/) and [well-known labels](https://kubernetes.io/docs/reference/labels-annotations-taints/).

 #### Limit Resource Usages